araobp/android-aed/README.md

 # Acoustic Event Detection with TensorFlow Lite

+I traveled Okinawa last summer, and [Okinawa music] was amazing.

+I develop "Deeplearing for Audio" to run AI on my smart phone to study Okinawa music.

-This project is a remake of https://github.com/araobp/acoustic-features.
+(This project is a remake of https://github.com/araobp/acoustic-features.)

 ![android_app](./doc/android_app.png)

 And [the other screenshots](./SCREENSHOTS.md).

+I can play a few of popular Okinawa music including Tinsagnuhana.
+Shimauta and Nadasousou, with my [Kankara sanshin](https://www.machidaya.jp/en/shop/kankara-sansin-en/kankarasanshin-en/kankara-sanshin-shamisen-diy-kit-%EF%BC%8B-e-learning/).

 ## Android app "spectrogram"